Xcelerator: History

 Following the demise of the short-lived Windjammer Surf Racers, a dueling roller coaster plagued with issues surrounding its design and operation, Knott's Berry Farm announced its replacement in December 2001.
-The park hired Intamin to build and design a new roller coaster called Xcelerator, the company's first hydraulically-launched roller coaster, which uses pressurized oil and a series of hydraulic fluid chambers to rapidly propel a coaster train along a straight section of track.
+The park hired Intamin to build and design a new roller coaster called Xcelerator, the company's first hydraulically launched roller coaster, which uses pressurized oil and a series of hydraulic fluid chambers to rapidly propel a coaster train along a straight section of track.
 The total cost was $13 million.
 Intamin pioneered the hydraulic technology used on Xcelerator, which would later be built on a larger scale on future record-breaking rides, including Top Thrill Dragster at Cedar Point and Kingda Ka at Six Flags Great Adventure.
 The ride was originally scheduled to open in May 2002, but the opening was delayed to June 22, 2002.

 In May 2004, California investigators asked that Knott's Berry Farm temporarily close Xcelerator, and that sister park Six Flags Magic Mountain close Superman: The Escape, because the T-bar restraint systems used by both rides were potentially defective.
 This was due to three incidents where people died after falling out of the restraints, including Superman – Ride of Steel at Six Flags New England.
 The rides were closed on June 2, 2004, so the necessary modifications could be made; Xcelerator reopened at the end of the month.
 After an incident in 2009, the ride was closed while it underwent investigation; it reopened in April 2010.

 Xcelerator was closed in July 2017 for maintenance.
 The ride eventually reopened in March 2018.
 It closed near the end of October 2021 for a new coat of paint; the ride now has the colors red, gray, orange, and yellow.
 Xcelerator closed again in mid-March 2022 due to a delayed shipment of a part.
 The park later announced that the ride would be reopening during the summer of 2023.

-However, On September 21, 2023, Xcelerator "went dark" after something broke while testing leaving an unknown reopening date.
-The ride reopened on November 7th 2023.
+In 2025, the ride got a controls system upgrade.
+This included minor changes, with the fault light now blinking on the ride operator panel when there is a fault.
+The ride also got the drag light sequence changed.
+This happened when the ride went down because a sensor for the catchcar needed to be replaced, which had caused much downtime in the two weeks before.